 Things begin with one of the biggest, shock-worthy band inclusion announcements of the 2019 festival, the planned live reunion of WARHORSE!
 It is set to occur the very first night at the pre-fest party, this revered Massachusetts trio will take the stage for one of the most eagerly awaited sets of the entire event.
 It’s true, too.
 An unending stream of conversations, speculations, and altogether growing anticipation has built since the revelation of WARHORSE‘s participation.

 Sadly, guitarist Todd Laskowski passed away in May 2018, so this performance will be as much a memorial as anything else.
-WARHORSE founding bassist Jerry Orne will be joined by guitarist Terry Savastano (also in Come To Grief) and drummer Mike Hubbard.
+WARHORSE founding bassist Jerry Orne (also in Conclave and Desolate) will be joined by guitarist Terry Savastano (also in Come To Grief) and drummer Mike Hubbard.
 Original WARHORSE guitarist Krista Van Guilder will also be at MD Doom Fest, with her current band, Benthic Realm, on Friday evening.

 Word is, WARHORSE is planning to perform a stunning set that will span all eras of the band’s near-decade-long run.
 That means the inclusion of songs from their sole full-length album, 2001’s Southern Lord Recordings issued ‘As Heaven Turns To Ash‘ (streaming below).
 Along with that, it sounds as if we can expect select cuts from the trio of EPs also released by the band: 1991’s ‘Lysergic Communion‘, 2000’s ‘The Priestess‘, and 2002’s ‘I Am Dying‘.